The Corona Problem for Kernel Multiplier Algebras: Smoothness spaces and nonholomorphic spaces

 \begin{theorem} Let $N\geq 2$, $1<p<\infty$ and $0<\sigma < \frac{1}{p }$ and suppose that $\varphi _{1},\ldots ,\varphi _{N}\in K_{p}^{\sigma }\left( \mathbb{D}\right) $ with norm at most one satisfy

 Then there are a positive constant $C$ and $f_{1},\ldots ,f_{N}\in K_{p}^{\sigma }\left( \mathbb{D}\right) $ satisfying

 \end{theorem}

-The Corona Property for the multiplier algebras $M_{B_{p}^{\sigma }\left( \mathbb{D}\right) }$ was obtained by Arcozzi, Blasi and Pau in \cite{ArBlPa} \ using the Peter Jones solution to the dbar equation, and we now adapt these methods to prove the Corona Property for the algebras $ K_{p}^{\sigma }\left( \mathbb{D}\right) $ of kernel multipliers.
-The key point is that in the arguments in \cite{ArBlPa}, we are always able to substitute the weak or one-box Carleson condition for the actual Carleson condition.
+The Corona Property for the multiplier algebras $M_{B_{p}^{\sigma }\left( \mathbb{D}\right) }$ was obtained by Arcozzi, Blasi and Pau in \cite{ArBlPa} \ using the Peter Jones solution to the $\overline{\partial}$-equation, and we now adapt these methods to prove the Corona Property for the algebras $ K_{p}^{\sigma }\left( \mathbb{D}\right) $ of kernel multipliers.
+The key point is that in the arguments in \cite{ArBlPa}, which in turn are a generalization of the results from \cite{Xia2} for the case $p=2$, we are always able to substitute the weak or one-box Carleson condition for the actual Carleson condition.

 As in \cite{ArBlPa} let\ $dA_{s}\left( z\right) =\left( 1-\left\vert z\right\vert ^{2}\right) ^{s}dA\left( z\right) $ where $dA\left( z\right) $ is normalized area measure on the disk $\mathbb{D}$ (the connection between $ s$ there and $\sigma $ here is $s=p\sigma $).
 If $\left\vert g\left( z\right) \right\vert ^{p}dA_{p(1+\sigma)-2 }\left( z\right) $ is a weak Carleson measure for $B_{p}^{\sigma }\left( \mathbb{D}\right) $ with $0<\sigma <\frac{1}{p}$, then Lemma 6.3 in \cite{ArBlPa}\ shows that $ \left\vert g\left( z\right) \right\vert dA\left( z\right) $ is a Carleson measure for $H^{2}\left( \mathbb{D}\right) =B_{2}^{\frac{1}{2}}\left( \mathbb{D}\right) $ (or in fact $H^p(\mathbb{D})$ since Carleson measures for Hardy space are all the same!).
 Indeed,